coasys/flux/docs/src/create-flux-plugin/basics/data.md

 With your Subjects defined, writing and reading data can be done by writing and subscribing to the AD4M perspective.

-This logic has been bundled into two hooks: `useEntry` and `useEntries`, for working with a single item and lists of items respectively.
+This logic has been bundled into two hooks: `useSubject` and `useSubjects`, for working with a single item and lists of items respectively.

 A Flux Plugin will always recieve two things.